Working at the Charité

 The Charité Medical Library has branches on the Mitte (CCM), Virchow (CVK) and Benjamin Franklin (CBF) campuses.
 You can apply for a library card at any campus library with personal identification (Personalausweis or passport) and your Berlin address registration (Anmeldebestätigung).

 300 years of medical history are on display at the Berlin Museum of Medical History on the Charité Campus Mitte.
 Tours available on request.

 There is a regular shuttle service for Charité employees and students between the Mitte and Virchow campuses.

 Getting Settled in Berlin

 The NeuoCure office can provide newcomers with helpful information on a range of topics from finding an apartment in Berlin, to getting a residence permit and registering your address, to arranging childcare.
-For more information, see German Authorities, Living in Berlin, Family, or contact Alexander Grun or Kimberly Mason at the NeuroCure office.
+For more information, see German Authorities, Living in Berlin, Family, or contact Kimberly Mason at the NeuroCure office.